andzdroid/orui/README.md

 I recommend setting the scrolling container to be relatively positioned, the scrollbar to be an absolutely positioned child, and using the `placement` config to place the scrollbar.

 For horizontal scrollbars, you MUST set a handle height.
-For vertical scrollbars, you MUST set a vertical height.
+For vertical scrollbars, you MUST set a handle width.

 orui will overwrite the handle width and relative x position if it's a horizontal scrollbar and vice versa for vertical scrollbars.